MirageNet/Mirage/doc/docs/guides/sync/sync-var.md

 ## SyncVar Initialize Only

-Just like regular SyncVars, when an game object is spawned, or a new player joins a game in progress, they are sent the latest state of all SyncVars on networked objects that are visible to them.
+Just like regular SyncVars, when a game object is spawned, or a new player joins a game in progress, they are sent the latest state of all SyncVars on networked objects that are visible to them.
 With the `initialOnly` flag set to true you will now be able to control the state of the SyncVar manually rather than waiting for Mirage to update them.

 :::note